juspus/LampControl/README.md

 -> CMD -> cd directory of LampControl.exe -> LampControl.exe uninstall

 # Troubleshooting
--Access denied when trying to run the service
+- Access denied when trying to run the service
 Give all persmissions to NETWORK SERVICE user on LampControl directory.